ChristosDalamarinis/eeganalysis/README.md

 # eeganalysis - Package under construction

 *eeganalysis* is an (under constraction) R package for analyzing EEG data.
 The scope is to create functions to pre-processes, analyze and visualize EEG data for research purposes.

 Author: Christos Dalamarinis

 Contact: [[dalmarinischristos\@gmail.com](mailto:dalmarinischristos@gmail.com)]

 | Version: 0.0.1

 ## Analysis Pipeline

-The analysis pipeline implemented in the package includes the following steps: 1.
+The analysis pipeline implemented in the package includes the following steps:

-Data Import: Functions to import raw EEG data from various file formats (e.g., .edf, .bdf, .set).
+-   1.Data Import: Functions to import raw EEG data from various file formats (e.g., .edf, .bdf, .set).

-2.
-Preprocessing: Functions for filtering, artifact removal, and epoching the EEG data.
+-   2.Preprocessing: Functions for filtering, artifact removal, and epoching the EEG data.

-3.
-Feature Extraction: Functions to extract relevant features from the EEG signals (e.g., power spectral density, event-related potentials).
+-   3.Feature Extraction: Functions to extract relevant features from the EEG signals (e.g., power spectral density, event-related potentials).

-4.
-Statistical Analysis: Functions to perform statistical tests on the extracted features.
+-   4.Statistical Analysis: Functions to perform statistical tests on the extracted features.

-5.
-Visualization: Functions to create visualizations of the EEG data and analysis results (e.g., topographic maps, time-frequency plots).
+-   5.Visualization: Functions to create visualizations of the EEG data and analysis results (e.g., topographic maps, time-frequency plots).

 ## Installation You can install the *eeganalysis* package from GitHub using the following command:

 ``` r